nouman-10/Recommendations-With-IBM/README.md

 ## File Descriptions <a name="files"></a>

-There are two main files in this project `Recommendations_with_IBM.ipynb' which contains all the code for the Recommendation Systems.
+There are two main files in this project `Recommendations_with_IBM.ipynb` which contains all the code for the Recommendation Systems.
 And `project_tests.py` which contain the tests to ensure that the algorithms are implemented correctly

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>